 1953 was also the year that the FCC approved color television.
 Color was the rage all around, and Bowman was making strides on that front in card making.
 But apparently they weren't so durable.

 Flash forward to current day, and the 1953 Bowman football set has the fewest highly graded cards of any post-War issue.
-There have been 7,931 total cards submitted to PSA for grading, and only 60 came out PSA 9, and only 1 GM MT 10.
+As of early 2013, there have been 7,931 total cards submitted to PSA for grading, and only 60 came out PSA 9, and only 1 GM MT 10.
 This means that anything graded 8+, has at least some solid value, regardless of the the player.

 Now, while this has helped the set gain notoriety it is devoid of too many rookie cards, although it does have quite a few Hall of Famers.
 But it has colorful stories a plenty.